PublicAPIs-dev/intuit-api/docs/graphql-concepts/mutation.md

 ## How to use mutations

-For Intuit Ecosystem API, you'll use mutations often for things like transactions and invoices.
+For Intuit API, you'll use mutations often for things like timesheets, projects and custom fields.

-Here's a simple mutation to create an employer deduction:
+Here's a simple mutation to create a project:

 ```
-mutation {
-  createEmployerDeduction (
-    deduction: {
-      name: "My plan deduction"
-      statutoryDeductionPolicy: "Annual max is 10k"
-    }
-  ) {
-    id
-    name
-  }
-}

 ```
 Mutations typically take input data and define fields based on the response the server returns.